Financial-Times/o-ads/docs/SLOT_CONFIG_REFERENCE.md

 * MicroBar `88x31`
 * Button2 `120x60`

 ***Note:*** Formats can only be configured via JSON configuration.
 Also once added, they can be used a number of slots alongside the default formats.
+Also the formats are a global configuration, and you cannot define a format per slot and re-use it on other slots.

 #### JSON Configuration